PhantomCybernetics/phntm_bridge/README.md

 cd ~
 git clone git@github.com:PhantomCybernetics/phntm_bridge.git phntm_bridge
 ```
 Make the following changes to your docker compose service in compose.yaml.
-This overwrites /ros2_ws/src/phntm_bridge with live git repo you can then edit from the host filesystem:
+This overwrites /ros2_ws/src/phntm_bridge with live git repo so that you can edit source code from the host filesystem easily:
 ```
 services:
   phntm_bridge: